jchambers2012/3-Zone---5-Channel-Bus-Sensor-Hub/README.md

 - SDA - X - I2C Bus Data

 ###### FROM POWER SUPPLY Header
 - 12v - X - 12v from power supply used for sensors.
 Can be briged to 5v if long distance is not required.
-There is no circuitry that steps down the 12 volts of the 5 volts power rails.
+There is no circuitry that steps down the 12 volts to the 5 volts power rails.
 A separate 5 volt power supply is needed.
 - 5v  - X - 5v from power supply used for NodeMCU and (optional) LCD display
 - GND - X - Common ground